SunshineAPI/OvercastMock/README.md

 ## Usage
 0. Run ```update.sh``` to run the scraper and push results to the mock website.
   * Alternatively run ```node scrape.js``` to only scrape the web pages.

+## License
+OvercastMock is licensed under the MIT license.